Netcracker/KubeMarine/documentation/Installation.md

 ##### calico

-Before proceeding, refer to the [Official Documentation of the Kubernetes Cluster Network](https://kubernetes.io/docs/concepts/cluster-administration/networking/).
+Before proceeding, refer to the _Official Documentation of the Kubernetes Cluster Network_ at [https://kubernetes.io/docs/concepts/cluster-administration/networking/](https://kubernetes.io/docs/concepts/cluster-administration/networking/).

 Calico plugin is installed by default and does not require any special enablement or configuration.
-However it is possible to explicitly enable or disable the installation of this plugin through the `install` plugin parameter.
+However, it is possible to explicitly enable or disable the installation of this plugin through the `install` plugin parameter.

 **Warning**: According to the Calico kernel requirements, CentOS 7 with a kernel lower than `3.10.0-940.el7.x86_64` is not compatible with Calico 3.24 and higher.
-For more information, refer to [Kubernetes requirements](https://docs.tigera.io/calico/3.24/getting-started/kubernetes/requirements#kubernetes-requirements).
+For more information, refer to Kubernetes requirements_ at [https://docs.tigera.io/calico/3.24/getting-started/kubernetes/requirements#kubernetes-requirements](https://docs.tigera.io/calico/3.24/getting-started/kubernetes/requirements#kubernetes-requirements).

 The following is an example to enable the calico plugin: